-For measuring the accuracy of the proposed segmentation method, three different error metrics were used in order to analyze the difference between the ground-truth and the computed segmentation.
+Three different error metrics were used in order to analyze the difference between the ground-truth and the computed segmentation of the proposed method.
 The applied metrics are a variant of the Dice coefficient, the mean surface distance (MSD) and the Hausdorff surface distance (MAXSD).
-Please note that DICE is measured between 0 - 1 (total overlap) whereas MSD/MAXSD is the mean/maximal distance to the ground-truth in mm.
-See [6] for definitions and further details.
+Please note that DICE is measured as the percentage of volumetric overlap whereas MSD/MAXSD is the mean/maximal distance to the ground-truth in mm.
+See [5] for definitions and further details.